|

 meadow.
 It was paneled with

-decorative cembra pine (Swiss stone pine), and the windows could be lowered into the casing for a magnificent view of the Hoher
+decorative cembra pine (Swiss stone pine), and the original windows could be lowered into the casing for a magnificent view of the Hoher

 Göll, Watzmann, and Hochkalter mountains.
 The Gobelin tapestry cost 24,000 Reichsmarks in

-1938 (about $103,000 today).
+1945, but returned to Germany by the soldier's family in 2016.)
 Although the paneling and light fixtures appear original in

 the modern photos here, much of the room was stripped by souvenir hunters in